Ba'athist Syria: 1963 coup

 After the 1961 coup that terminated the political union between Egypt and Syria, the instability which followed eventually culminated in the 8 March 1963 Ba'athist coup.
 The takeover was engineered by members of the Arab Socialist Ba'ath Party, led by Michel Aflaq and Salah al-Din al-Bitar.
 The new Syrian cabinet was dominated by Ba'ath members.
+The 8 March coup ended the era of democratic experimentation in the post-colonial Syrian Republic.

 After the 1963 seizure of power by its Military Committee, the Ba'ath party ruled Syria as a dictatorship which has been described as totalitarian.
 Ba'athists took control over country's politics, education, culture, religion and surveilled all aspects of civil society through its powerful Mukhabarat (secret police).
 After the purging of traditional civilian and military elites by the new regime, the Syrian Arab Armed forces and secret police were integrated with the Ba'ath party apparatus.

 Amin al-Hafiz (left), an important political figure and president of Syria in 1963–66, carried out socialist reforms and reoriented the country towards the Soviet Union and the Eastern Bloc.

 The 1963 Ba'athist coup marked a "radical break" in modern Syrian history, after which Ba'ath party monopolised power in the country to establish a one-party state and shaped a new socio-political order by enforcing its state ideology.
 Soon after seizing power, the neo-Ba'athist military officers began initiating purges across Syria as part of the imposition of their ideological programme.
 Politicians of the Second Syrian Republic who had supported the separation of Syria from United Arab Republic (UAR) were purged and liquidated by the Ba'athists.
 This was in addition to purging of the Syrian military and its subordination to the Ba'ath party.
 Politicians, military officers and civilians who supported Syria's secession from UAR were also stripped of their social and legal rights by the Ba'athist-controlled National Council for the Revolutionary Command (NCRC); thereby enabling the Ba'athist regime to dismantle the entire political class of the Second Syrian Republic and eliminate its institutions.